nguyent0275/upenn-lps-repo/07-Project-1/01-Activities/00-github-group-flow/notes.md

-Make pull request, check with your group before merging any big changes. (most of the time, it should be ok) Merge the pull the request in github once all merge conflicts are resolved Everyone in group should do
+Make pull request, check with your group before merging any big changes. (most of the time, it should be ok) Merge the pull the request in github once all merge conflicts are resolved Everyone in group should do `git pull origin main`

 ```bash